josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 ### Live example from another guide

-To link to an example in a folder where the name is not the same as the current guide page, set the `name` attribute to the name of that folder.
+To link to an example in a directory where the name is not the same as the current guide page, set the `name` attribute to the name of that directory.

-For example, to include the [Router](guide/router) guide example in this style guide, set the `name` attribute to `router`, that is, the name of the folder where that example resides.
+For example, to include the [Router](guide/router) guide example in this style guide, set the `name` attribute to `router`, that is, the name of the directory where that example resides.

 <code-example format="html" language="html">